lyca22/snakes-and-ladders/README.md

 $ - Fourth
 </pre>

--If you fall in a field with a snake, you'll go down through it and your new position will be the snake's end, for example:
+-If you move to a field with a snake, you'll go down through it and your new position will be the snake's end, for example:

 <pre>
 [ 1 ][ 2 ][ 3A]